mess110/glassic/wiki/Home.md

 ## How does it work?

-- Template apps are created per technology (ex: android, nw.js)
+- Template apps are created per technology (ex: android, ios, nw.js)
 - A config file will be used to tweak different aspects of the templates
 - The templates will have several customizable parameters
-- The user will receive the source code to the application
+- The source code of the generated applications can be found in **templates/**

 ## Commands

+Here is an overview of what the commands do.

     npm install